 Among the social benefits are the generation of direct and indirect employment, the modernization of the workforce, the development of productive and social infrastructure that can serve other projects, demonstrating at the local level how reforestation activities can contribute to the economy and sustainable development of the region, to the generation of productive alternatives and sources of employment (one hectare of reforestation uses more labor than extensive livestock farming).
 The future wood transformation chain associated with the project's forestry production cycle will need trained and qualified personnel, promoting new labor skills in the community.

-7componente_social_empleos
+The project proposal has contributed to the generation of new jobs in the region, which have been provided with the legal employment contracts and benefits that by law must be granted to workers in Colombia, such as health and pension benefits and training for the development of their work.
+This has been one of the greatest challenges, as the productive dynamic in the region was livestock farming and not forestry activities.

+The project monitors the employment contracts of the staff working on the project.
+It has the necessary support.

+As a result, there is no evidence of any negative impact on the local population or the cultural and social aspects of the area.
+Supporting evidence for this evidence can be found in the annexes: 3_Capacitaciones, 9_Documentos_legales, 13_no_impacts, and 7_componente_social_empleos.

 Identification of ethnic communities